 Songfacts: So what was it like directing John Belushi in the studio?
 Did he have any idea how to sing?

-Kenny: Well, he was in a garage band, he told me that he was in a group that played fraternities.
+Vance: Well, he was in a garage band.
+He told me that he was in a group that played fraternities.
 And he said he actually recorded.
 One night when we were working, he recorded the dirty version of "Louie Louie."
 He says, "I'm gonna give you the version that I used to sing at the fraternity houses."
 I saved that tape, and one day when I went back to the studio to get it I couldn't find it.

 Songfacts: Oh no.